lensapp/lens/docs/extensions/capabilities/common-capabilities.md

 ### Global Pages

-An extension can register custom global pages (views) to Lens main window.
-Global page is a full screen page that hides all the other content from a window.
+This extension can register custom global pages (views) to Lens's main window.
+The global page is a full-screen page that hides all other content from a window.

 ``` typescript
 import React from "react"